junhe1979/DalitzPlot.jl/README.md

 Julia 1.6+ https://julialang.org/downloads/

 ## Installation
-ThreebodyProblem.jl is on the General Registry.
+DalitzPlot.jl is on the General Registry.
 That means you can download it and start using it quickly in the Julia repl
 ```julia
 Pkg.add("DalitzPlot")
 using DalitzPlot